Shaan64/Digital-Voltmeter-using-Arduino/README.md

    → Vin = Vout × ((R1 + R2) / R2)

-6. The ADC value and calculated voltage are displayed on the LCD.
+6. The ADC value and calculated voltage are displayed on the LCD